ClaudiusVi/gpiozerorpi/README.rst

 ===========
 gpiozerorpi
 ===========
+I had to rewrite an old Python program using RPi.GPIO.
+As a hardware developer accustomed to working with clear '0' and '1' values and being faster at rewriting, I created subclassed GPOut and GBIn wth definition low and hihg.
+This decision was made because LEDs and bBttons were causing confusion.
+For instance, there's a chip select with an active-low logic, which corresponds to led.off, effectively meaning that the chip is not selected.

+Author addOn: "Claudius Viviani" cv@ntx.ch

+Added Kommands GPOut.low()    and  GPOut.high()
+like  led.off() - "is same like low"
+and
+led.on() - "is same like high"
+Added  GPin - same as Button

 A simple interface to GPIO devices with `Raspberry Pi`_, developed and maintained by `Ben Nuttall`_ and `Dave Jones`_.